oobecomau/desktop.gov.au/docs/security/standard-operating-procedures.md

 ### Account disable

-Depending on the Agency and security practices in place accounts may need to be disabled rather than deleted with the departure of a user from the Agency.
+Depending on the organisation and security practices in place accounts may need to be disabled rather than deleted with the departure of a user from the organisation.

 #### Step 1